ripienaar/free-for-dev/README.md

   * [deepcode.ai](https://www.deepcode.ai) — DeepCode finds bugs, security vulnerabilities, performance and API issues based on AI.
 DeepCode's speed of analysis allow us to analyse your code in real time and deliver results when you hit the save button in your IDE.
 Supported languages are Java, C/C++, JavaScript, Python, and TypeScript.
 Integrations with GitHub, BitBucket and Gitlab.
 Free for open source and private repos, free up to 30 developers.
   * [deepscan.io](https://deepscan.io) — Advanced static analysis for automatically finding runtime errors in JavaScript code, free for Open Source
   * [DeepSource](https://deepsource.io/) - DeepSource continuously analyzes source code changes, finds and fixes issues categorized under security, performance, anti-patterns, bug-risks, documentation and style.
 Native integration with GitHub, GitLab and Bitbucket.
+  * [eversql.com](https://www.eversql.com/) — EverSQL - The #1 platform for database optimization.
+Gain critical insights into your database and SQL queries, auto-magically.
   * [gerrithub.io](https://review.gerrithub.io/) — Gerrit code review for GitHub repositories for free
   * [gocover.io](https://gocover.io/) — Code coverage for any [Go](https://golang.org/) package
   * [goreportcard.com](https://goreportcard.com/) — Code Quality for Go projects, free for Open Source